tiagomiguelcs/random-wallpaper/README.md

 # The Random Wallpaper Bash Script
 Set the **same** random wallpaper on multiple monitors without any "fancy" app.
+The script was successfully tested using [Linux Mint 21.1 Xfce Edition](https://linuxmint.com/rel_vera_xfce_whatsnew.php).

 # How to Install
 1. Clone this repository and change to its directory: